thecomplexityproject/cognitivecomplexity/documentation/code-snippets-tmp.md

 ## Programming language

 In theoretical computer science, we usually start by defining what is a computer language.
-In our case, it is not enough general.
-Our aim goal is to measure the time required for a developer to understand a code snippet, but we also have in mind the idea to measure the time that he will need to debug some program.
+In our case, it is not enough general, because our goal is to measure the time required for a developer to understand a code snippet, including code snippets having syntactic error, *i.e.* which are not respecting the rules of any language.
+We may want to measure the time that he will need to find a syntax error.
+That's why we will need, in the chapters below, to define different kinds of code snippets: *context-sensitive code snippets*, *context-free code snippets* and *non-valid code snippets*.

-How to debug a program, in the real world ?
-At first, simply by opening files, read them, and try to understand them.
-Each file is a document containing a text which may have different parts written in different languages.
+What is the doing a developer which wants to understand a program ?
+At first, he will open some files, read them, and try to understand them.
+Caution: each file is a document containing a text which may have different parts written in different languages.
 For example, a file may include some `html`, `javascript` and `php` code.
 That's why, when we'll need to define what is a bug and how to measure the debugging time, we will need a concept larger than a *programming language*.

-In fact, the reality is simple: when a developer opens a file, we only know he that a *text* to read.
+In fact, the reality is simple: when a developer opens a file, we only know he that he has a *text* to read, may be written in multiple languages.

+##### -> Texts and characters
 > **Definition**
 >
 > A ***text*** is a finite set of ordered individual elements, which are the ***characters*** of the text.

-* Example
+**Example**

 In the text below, `a`, `b` and `c` are characters, but not `ab`, which is not individual: it can be split in `a` + `b`.